 In all he produced sixty-seven feature films and, to date, he is the only Hollywood producer to have won consecutive Best Picture Academy Awards (for 'Gone with the Wind' in 1939 and 'Rebecca' in 1940.)
 As well as these two wins Selznick produced six other movies which received Best Picture Award nominations.
 Four of his movies have been selected for inclusion in the National Film Registry as being "culturally, historically, or aesthetically important": 'King Kong', 'The Prisoner of Zenda', 'Gone with the Wind' and 'The Third Man'.

 BiographyDavid O. Selznick was born David Selznick on May 10, 1902 in Pittsburgh, Pennsylvania, into a well to do Jewish family.
 He later added the 'O' to his name as he thought it gave it more dignity.
 It was natural that he should enter the movie business as his father, Lewis J Selznick, after an early career as a jeweller, was one of the foremost producers and distributors of Silent Movies before his bankruptcy in 1923.
-David's elder brother, Myron, became one of Hollywood's top agents.
+David had four siblings, one of whom. elder brother, Myron, became one of Hollywood's top agents.

 Whilst working on 'Gone with the Wind', Selznick made an inspired decision to bring the brilliant English director, Alfred Hitchcock, to Hollywood and put him under long term contract.
 Hitchcock's first film, 'Rebecca', in 1940 was a massive hit and gained Selznick his second, consecutive Best Picture Academy Award.
 Hitchcock did not enjoy the restrictions of working for Selznick and his main value proved to be as a commodity to be loaned out to other studios for large sums of money.